Reconstructing WKB from topological recursion: Quantum curves

 with

 Note that the integral $\int_D W_{0,1}$ may need to be regularized.
-But this will play no role in the following because changing the regularization of $\int_D W_{0,1}$ only amounts to multiplying $\psi(D)$ by a constant. \end{defn}
+But this will play no role in the following because changing the regularization of $\int_D W_{0,1}$ only amounts to multiplying $\psi(D)$ by a constant. \end{defin}

 Then we can prove: \begin{lem} For $m=r$,

 while for $m=1$,

 \end{lem}